Cowboy boot: History

 Riding boots had been a part of equestrian life for centuries.
 Until the industrial age, boots were individually handmade in many different styles, depending on the culture.
-Early cowboy boot designs, along with other cowboy accouterments, were also heavily influenced by the vaquero tradition that developed from a tradition that originated in Spain to the Americas, dating back to the early 16th century.
+Early cowboy boot designs, along with other cowboy accoutrements, were also heavily influenced by the vaquero tradition that developed from a tradition that originated in Spain to the Americas, dating back to the early 16th century.
 The boots worn by Mexican vaqueros influenced cowboy boots, although the exact origin of the modern cowboy boot as we know it today is unclear.
-Americans most likely adopted cowboy boots from Northern Mexico, and later came the cowboy boots we know today.
-Military boots designed for cavalry riders also had an influence.
-Mexican vaqueros probably developed cowboy boots from the Spanish riding boots.
-The Mexican cowboy boots only came in three styles, rounded toe, pointed toe, and tribal toes, while the Americans offer many more styles.
-Also, the idea of using skins on the boots came from Northern Mexico, as well as the colors, which imitate the color of Mexican ranches.
+It has been suggested that during the 16th century, horsemen in Mexico wore cavalier boots, specifically those involved in the Chichimeca War, the majority of which were herdsmen (vaqueros).
+In the 18th century, many Mexican horsemen used a flat, heel-less shoe of indigenous origin, made of leather, called teguas and, to protect the calves, a set of leather or cloth polainas or gaiters.